 Control stress.
 Reduce stress in your day-to-day activities.
 Rethink workaholic habits and find healthy ways to minimize or deal with stressful events in your life.

-If you drink alcohol, do so in moderation.
-That means up to one drink a day for women and men older than age 65, and up to two drinks a day for men age 65 and younger.
+Avoid or limit alcohol.
+If you choose to drink alcohol, do so in moderation.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 Coping and support